emarsden/pgmacs/doc/src/editing.md

 ![Screenshot table](img/screenshot-table.png)

-A table buffer shows some metainformation on the table and its columns, then the row data in tabular form.
+A row-list buffer shows some metainformation on the table and its columns, then the row data in tabular form.

 If the table contains a large number of rows, the contents will be **paginated**, with `Next` and `Previous` buttons to move page by page.
 The number of rows in each page is determined by the